Developing ideas and tracking numbers. A marketer's job is to hone their skills with intuition and logic

-I recently went on a hospice trip to Awaji Island.
-It wasn't a trip for sightseeing, but it was my first time relaxing in a hotel, and it was a wonderful experience.
+I recently took a staycation on Awaji Island.
+It was my first time traveling in a style that involved relaxing at a hotel rather than sightseeing, and it was a wonderful experience.

-I enjoyed the subtle changes in the room's atmosphere depending on the time of day and the weather, and just relaxing and dozing off.
-That kind of time is also great.
-It made me want to work hard again.
+I enjoyed simply dozing off while feeling the subtle changes in the room's atmosphere depending on the time of day and weather.
+It was a great way to spend time.
+It made me feel motivated to work hard again.

 Marketer: Who is Mr. Hiruko?